DheerajAgarwal/datasciencecoursera/03_Getting&Cleaning_Data/run_analysis_CodeBook.md

 Site: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ###The rationale for coming up with this tidy data?
-Course objective:
+####Course objective:
 To create one R script called run_analysis.R that does the following:
-1. Merges the training and the test sets to create one data set.
+* Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+* Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+* Appropriately labels the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Rationale:
+####Rationale:
 Given the above objectives, the R code, populates the column names from the features.txt file and then filters out any records that do not have the phrase ‘mean()’ or ‘std()’ in it.
 There are certain columns in the original data set that had phrases like ‘meanFreq’ etc. but have not been taken into consideration.
 The original data set had 561 columns.
 2 new columns were added to include subject and activity making a total of 563 columns in the data set.
 This resultant was then subset using the criteria for mean and standard deviation to arrive at the table that had 68 columns in total.
 The number of rows at this point in time was greater than 10K.
 Per the objective, the mean of each column was calculated and result grouped by Subject and Activity.
-Total Subjects = 30
+* Total Subjects = 30
-Total Activities = 6
+* Total Activities = 6
 Hence after aggregation and calculation of mean, total observations will be 180.
 The final output hence will have 180 rows & 68 columns.

-Column Definitions
+##Column Definitions
-Descriptive columns [1:2]
+###Descriptive columns [1:2]
-Subject
+####Subject
-Identifies the volunteer who was subjected to the test 2
+Identifies the volunteer who was subjected to the test.
+2
 1 – 30
-[n] – Volunteer [n] 	#example: n=7 will represent volunteer 7 Activity
+[n] – Volunteer [n] 	#example: n=7 will represent volunteer 7
+####Activity
 The test is based on 6 different activities named 1-6 in the original data source, but with descriptions in the Tidy data set.
 6
 1 – 6